arnolanglade/arnolanglade.github.io/_posts/2021-02-26-data-validation.md

 }
 ```

-As I said previously, superficial validation makes us sure that all domain objects are instantiable, that's why we need to apply those business constraints after the superficial ones.
+Finally, we need to configure the validator to apply this new constraint on the username property.

 ```php